CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 A filled disc of constant brightness with radius $\sigma$.
 The axis ratio $q$ is fixed at 1 (always circular), so $r_\text{ell}$ reduces to the ordinary Euclidean radius.

+### Point source

+A mathematically point-like source for simulating quasars or other compact objects.
+The source position $(c_x, c_y)$ is specified in the source plane; the simulator finds all image positions $\{\theta_i\}$ by solving the lens equation $\beta(\theta) = (c_x, c_y)$ numerically, then draws a circle of fixed angular radius $\sigma$ at each $\theta_i$ in the image plane.

+Image positions are found via a two-stage algorithm: a coarse grid search using sign-change topology to locate starting guesses, followed by Newton–Raphson refinement with backtracking line search until $\lvert F(\theta)\rvert^2 \lt 10^{-14}$ arcsec².
+Each converged solution is deduplicated.
+Because the circles are drawn in the image plane with fixed size, they are not stretched or sheared by lensing — this is appropriate for modelling the PSF-limited appearance of a quasar image.

+> Einstein rings and arc-shaped images do not appear in this mode.
+Use a Gaussian or uniform circle source for extended-emission lensing.
+Highly demagnified images (such as the central odd image of an SIE lens) may be missed by the grid search.

 ### Pasted image

 A user-pasted image is uploaded to the GPU as a WebGL texture.